 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Graduation Rate from the CA School Dashboard (Priority 5).
 According to the 2020 CA Dashboard for the Santa Cruz County Community School, 84.3% of student graduated.
 According to the 2021 CA Dashboard for the Santa Cruz County Community School, 90.3% of student graduated.
 According to the 2022 CA Dashboard our one year graduation rate was 93.8% and our 4 year rate was 79.4%.
 Graduation rate of 85% or above.
 CA Healthy Kids Data for school climate data (Priority 6).
+Current baseline is 0% as results were not available.
 Not applicable as the test administration during 21-22 school year did not happen.
 The survey should be administered in the 22-23 school year.
 According to the 22- 23 CA Healthy Kids Survey, 76% reported positive or are neutral about being happy to attend their school.
 80% positive responses for school climate data.